ucdavisdatalab/workshop_research_computing/installing_software/chapters/01_installing-software.md

 [VirtualBox]: https://www.virtualbox.org/

-## What's a Project Directory?
+## Pixi

+Pixi manages virtual environments on a per-project basis.
+Each project must have its own directory---called a **project directory**---where all of the files related to the project are stored.
+We recommend organizing projects this way even when you aren't using Pixi.
+By using a project directory to centralize all of the files in a project, it's easier to:

+* Find files, because you know where to look or to run search software
+* Move or copy the project to other computers
+* Share the project with collaborators, colleagues, or the public
+* Create backup copies of the project to protect your work
+* Access and run files with R, Python, and other tools
+* Use version control software to manage different versions of project files

+:::{tip}
-Whenever you start a new computing project, no matter how small, I recommend that you create a new **project directory** as a centralized place to store all of the project's files.
-As you produce or download new files, make sure that they're also stored in the project directory.

-Some examples of files you should store in a project directory are:
+Create a new project directory for every project, no matter how small.
+As you produce or acquire new files for the project, make sure that they're stored in the directory.
+Some examples of files you should store in a project directory
+are:

 * Documentation, such as a file manifest and instructions for use
 * Code, such as notebooks and scripts